Rural life and rare birds

 Most visit Ko Klang as a day trip from Krabi town, but a few accommodation options are available.
 The only proper resort is Islanda Eco Village, an unexpectedly luxurious spot overlooking the beach in the island’s far southeastern corner.
 Along with cushy air-con villas that start at 2,500 baht a night in high season, the resort offers an attractive swimming pool, restaurant and the only bar on Ko Klang.

 Visitors can bring a motorbike or bicycle across on the ferry, or pay 300 baht for a readily available sidecar motorbike to tour you around.
-We saw no bicycle rental on the island.
 You can also hire a longtail boat at either of the nearest piers in Krabi town to cruise you through the mangroves and stop at one of the floating restaurants for around 500 baht.
 This can be combined with a trip to see the impressive cave at Khao Kanab Nam.

-To reach Ko Klang from Krabi town, head south along the riverside promenade for a few hundred metres from Chao Fah pier and look for a small floating pier just past the marina in Thara Park.
+To reach Ko Klang from Krabi town, head south along the riverside promenade for a few hundred metres from Chao Fah pier and look for a small floating pier just past the marina and right before the northern entrance to Thara Park.
 Boats run continually throughout the day and cost 20 baht per person, plus an extra 10 baht for a motorbike.
-From here or Chao Fah pier, you can also pay 50 baht for a private crossing.

 David Luekens first came to Thailand in 2005 when Thai friends from his former home of Burlington, Vermont led him on a life-changing trip.
 Based in Thailand since 2011, he spends much of his time eating in Bangkok street markets and island hopping the Andaman Sea.

 These tours are provided by Travelfish partner GetYourGuide.